diegomrodrigues2/py_async_lib/README.md

-An updated `README.md` file for `py_async_lib` with in-depth explanations and Mermaid diagrams is provided below.

 # py_async_lib

 A custom implementation of the Python `asyncio` library from scratch, featuring a high-performance event loop written in C.